owncloud-archive/documentation/admin_manual/configuration_files/serving_static_files_configuration.rst

 ownCloud can serve static files, which may improve performance.

-.. note :: This feature can currently only be activated for local files, i.e. files inside the **data/** directory and local mounts.
+.. note:: This feature can currently only be activated for local files, i.e. files inside the **data/** directory and local mounts.
 It also does not work with the Encryption App enabled.
   Controlled file serving **does not work for generated zip files**.
 This is due to zip files being generated and streamed back directly to the client.

 Apache2 (X-Sendfile)